GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/content_scripts/index.md

 ### Inject programmatically {: #programmatic }

-Use programmatic injection for content scripts that need to run in respone to events or on specific occasions.
+Use programmatic injection for content scripts that need to run in respond to events or on specific occasions.

-In order to inject a content script programmatically, your extension will need host permissions for the page it's trying to inject scripts into.
+In order to inject a content script programmatically, your extension needs host permissions for the page it's trying to inject scripts into.
 Host permissions can either be granted either by requesting them as part of your extension's manifest (see [`host_permissions`][33]) or temporarily via [activeTab][15].